Equity Policy and Procedures

 A. Discrimination

-Discrimination is unequal, adverse treatment of an individual because of the individual’s legally protected class status as described in the Nondiscrimination Policy.
+Discrimination is unequal, adverse treatment of an individual because of the individual’s actual or perceived membership in a legally protected class, as described in the Nondiscrimination Policy.
 Examples of discrimination can include:

 B. Harassment